cDanowski/smle/documentation/SMLE_Manual.md

 ![Publish Description - Success](images/create_from_Template_publish_view_add_description_success.png)*Publish Description - Success*

 Should the *Identifier* already exist within the **SOS**, you are asked if you want to *update* the existing document using an **Update Description** button.
 Here you should carefully decide what to do.
-If you created a new SensoML instance for a new sensor, the *Identifier* should be new as well.
+If you created a new SensorML instance for a new sensor, the *Identifier* should be new as well.
 If you receive a notification that the *Identifier* already exists, you should edit the document and alter the property.

 ![Publish - Update Description](images/create_from_Template_publish_view_update_description.png)*Publish - Update Description*